Empowering Autonomous Driving with Large Language Models: A Safety Perspective: Related Works

 The integration of LLMs such as GPT-3~\citep{openai2020chatgpt3} into AD has garnered significant attention in recent years, revolutionizing natural language understanding and enhancing the capabilities of self-driving vehicles~\citep{wayve2023lingo}.
-We list the related literature from different perspectives as follows.
+The related literature from different perspectives is as follows.

 \textbf{Human-Oriented}: One direct application is enabling human-vehicle interaction through natural language.
 LLMs have been leveraged to interpret, respond, and provide suggestions in natural language to human riders and drivers~\citep{zhang2023trafficgpt, wayve2023lingo, xu2023drivegpt4}.
-These models generate user-friendly natural language narrations that assist human driving for decision-making and improve the interpretability of AD systems by explaining driving behaviors.
+These models generate natural language narrations that assist human driving for decision-making and improve the interpretability of AD systems by explaining driving behaviors.
 Recent works have gone beyond interaction and employed LLMs to learn human driving behaviors and trajectory data through chain-of-thoughts~\citep{wei2022chain, jin2023surrealdriver}.
 This approach enables the LLM driver to behave like humans to solve complex driving scenarios and even allows LLMs to function directly as motion planners~\citep{mao2023gpt}.